|

 Enmeshment

-is a symptom of psychological wounds, It can be one way or reciprocal.
+is a symptom of psychological wounds, It can be mild to extreme, and one way or reciprocal.
 See

 perspective and options.